openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 If you run into issues while installing or configuring OpenVINO™, you can try the following methods to do some quick checks first.

-## Check the versions of OpenVINO Runtime and Developement Tools <!--updated-->
+## Check the versions of OpenVINO Runtime and Developement Tools

-* To check the version of OpenVINO Development Tools, use the following command:
+* To check the version of OpenVINO Development Tools, use the following command: <!--updated-->
    ```sh
    mo --version
    ```
-* To check the version of OpenVINO Runtime, use the following command:
+* To check the version of OpenVINO Runtime, use the following command: <!--updated-->
    ```sh
    from openvino.runtime import get_version get_version()
    ```